wordswords/dotfiles/README.md

 In visual mode you can also do:

-1. `<leader> g` to open a firefox window with the google results of the visual selection
+1. `<leader> g` to open a firefox window with the google results of the lines in the visual selection
-2. `<leader> s` to open a firefox window with the stackoverflow results of the visual selection
+2. `<leader> s` to open a firefox window with the stackoverflow results of the lines in the visual selection

 ## Git Fugitive Workflow